25900 S. Downata Road, Downey, Idaho 83234

-Natural hot water flows year round through the large swimming pool and hot tub at Downata Hot Springs.
+Natural hot water flows year round through the large swimming pool and hot pools at Downata Hot Springs.
 The clubhouse provides changing room and lockers plus a café and game room.
 A zero depth water playground with water toys is popular with children.
 Two large hydrotube rides thrill all ages.
 The resort accommodates overnighters in cabins or yurts, group lodging at the Ranch House or Bunk House.
-For camping, over 100 campsites with RV hookups, tepees or wall tents.
+For camping, over 100 campsites with RV hookups, tepees, covered wagons or wall tents.

 The Marshall family bought the ranch in 1907 and built the first pool.
 The warm water was often used for Mormon baptisms.
 The Marshalls joined forces with the Evans family and worked through the winter of 1929 to build the resort.
 Since then the resort has been operated by many families and has recently been upgraded by current owners.
 This site is just north of Franklin County, in Bannock County.